hideselfview/bae/BAE_IMPORT_WORKFLOW.md

 **Phase 1: Validation & Queueing** (synchronous, in `ImportHandle::send_request`)
 1. User selects source folder containing album files
-2. Create album and track records from Discogs metadata
+2. Create album and track records from metadata (Discogs or MusicBrainz)
 3. Discover all files in folder (single filesystem traversal)
 4. Validate track-to-file mapping using `TrackFileMapper`
 5. Insert album and tracks with `ImportStatus::Queued`